Alternative Heating Solutions

 Other alternative heating solutions to consider are the Electric Fireplace, Electric Heat Pumps, Wood and Pellet Stoves.
 Each has its place but are not for everyone.
 Research them and choose your best option.

 • Electric Fireplaces.
 With the soaring price of natural gas and home heating oil, homeowners are turning to these inexpensive alternatives to help keep costs down.
-The newer versions have a very good effeciency rating.
+The newer versions have a very good efficiency rating.
 Some operating with heat for as little as eight cents per hour.

 • Electric heat pump.
 An electric heat pump simply takes warm air from outside and transfers it inside.
-In the summber, it does the opposite taking warm air and moving it out of the house.
+In the summer, it does the opposite taking warm air and moving it out of the house.

 This type of system is only recommended if you live in an area that requires moderate heating and cooling.
 They are not an effective choice for an area with year round high temperatures and humidity or areas that are extremely cold most of the year.